m3g/ComplexMixtures.jl/docs/src/parallel.md

     running.
 One way to aleviate this problem is to force garbage collection, using
     ```julia
-    options = ComplexMixtures.Options(GC=true)
+    options = ComplexMixtures.Options(GC=true,GC_threshold=0.5)
     R = ComplexMixtures.mddf(trajectory,options)

     ```
+    The `GC_threshold=0.5` indicates that if the free memory is smaller than 50% of the total memory of the machine, a garbage-collection run will occur.
+The
+    default parameters are `GC=true` and `GC_threshold=0.1`.

-    Unfortunately, this slows the calculations quite a bit, and the parallelization to many processors becomes not very satisfactory.
+    Unfortunately, this may slow the calculations quite a bit, and the parallelization to many processors becomes not very satisfactory.
 We are working to improve this.